brunoslalmeida/microk8s-ingress/README.md

 ## Strapi

-Strapi is a simple CMS image used with the minimun configuration just for the example
+Strapi is a simple CMS image used with the minimun configuration just for the example.
+As it will install during first usage it might take some time for the readinessProbe to show working, just check logs in case of any doubts.